siddhartha-gadgil/DeptWeb/InfosysYI.md

 * The (enclosed) nomination form filled in all respects PDF versions of the nominee's best three papers.
 * Complete CV (with pages numbered).

 **Terms and conditions:** On selection, an Assistant Professor will be a Young investigator for a period of 2 years.
 A monthly top-up salary of Rs.
 25,000 and an unrestricted research grant of Rs.
-3 lakhs per year will be provided to the faculty member during the period that he/she is a Young Investigator, A Young Investigator should submit a brief annual report to the Director on the research activities conducted with the financial support received,
+3 lakhs per year will be provided to the faculty member during the period that he/she is a Young Investigator.
+A Young Investigator should submit a brief annual report to the Director on the research activities conducted with the financial support received.